randyrossi/bmc64/README.md

 A: Yes, the original machine ran at 50.125Hz for PAL and 59.826Hz for NTSC.
 So, yeah, you'll be about 0.25% off in terms of timing.
 If you really want 50.125Hz, you can try this custom HDMI mode (only applies to HDMI):

-Custom 768x544 50.125 hz PAL Mode

-    This mode will match the timing of the original machine (for the purists) but may not be compatible with all monitors:

-    disable_overscan=1
-    hdmi_timings=768 0 24 72 96 544 1 3 2 14 0 0 0 50 0 27092000 1
+    [C64/PAL/HDMI/768x544@50.125Hz]
+    sdtv_mode=18
     hdmi_group=2
     hdmi_mode=87

-The test tool will tell you the actual frame rate for this mode is 50.125.
-You would then add the suggested cmdline.txt parameters:
+    hdmi_timings=768 0 24 72 96 544 1 3 2 14 0 0 0 50 0 27092000 1
+    machine_timing=pal-custom

-    machine_timing=pal-custom cycles_per_second=985257
+    cycles_per_second=985257

+    This mode will match the timing of the original machine (for the purists) but may not be compatible with all monitors:

 Q: Audio is not coming out of HDMI/Analog jack when I expect it to.
 Why?

 A. Sometimes the code that auto detects whether audio should be piped through HDMI vs analog jack doesn't work.
-You can force audio to where you want it with a audio_out=hdmi or audio_out=analog cmdline.txt parameter.
+You can force audio to where you want it with a audio_out=hdmi or audio_out=analog parameter.
 The default is audio_out=auto.
+This ends up in cmdline.txt but you should set it in every machine config in machines.txt you want it to show up for.

 # Build Instructions